 The kick off event at Ahrens Park began with Imagine Grinnell Board President Tim Ellsworth welcoming the group and introducing the 1000+ Trees initiative.
 Special thanks were given to Julie Gosselink, President, CEO and chair of the Claude W. and Dolly Ahrens Foundation for hosting our first official tree planting and Mayor Agnew for the city’s partnership with this project.
 Mayor Agnew welcomed the community members before the planting began.

 Remarks were made by Imagine Grinnell president Tim Ellsworth and Mayor Dan Agnew, followed by the planting of a tree.
 A Bald Cypress was planted near the basketball courts but close to the sidewalk and Penrose Street.
 Following the planting at Ahrens Park, trees were also planted by volunteers at Grinnell-Newburg High School and Marvin Gardens.
 At Marvin Gardens, volunteers and committee members placed a Blackhaw Vibernum near the back of the property.
 At GHS Julia and Marion Chamberland led a group of 15-20 High School students in the planting of the Iowa state tree, a Bur Oak, and then conducted a mulching workshop to teach students how to care for trees moving forward.
 Davis Elementary School hosted a planting on Friday, October 23rd with 4th grade students also added a Bur Oak to the property.
 Students helped lower the tree in the ground and took turns adding dirt, mulching and watering.
+Make sure you read this article here to know the perfect kind of plants you should get for your indoors.

 If individuals are interested in replacing trees lost on their property or have already replaced a tree on their property, the committee asks them to take a short survey: https://forms.gle/GBz9hbZPQhH7oVzM6.
 The committee plans to order trees in early January for a spring planting both on city property and private property.